Adding a teen to your car insurance policy is sure to boost your rates. But here are some good ways to keep those premiums lower.

 3. Avoid letting your teens have their own cars

 It can be tempting to buy teens their own vehicles.
-Then they won’t be constantly borrowing yours and potentially making a mess of it.
+That way, they won’t be constantly borrowing yours and potentially making a mess of it.

 However, there are good reasons to resist the temptation:

-- Having a teen drive your car would make him or her a secondary driver rather than a primary one, a designation that could keep your premiums lower.
+- Having a teen drive your car would make him or her a secondary driver rather than a primary one, a designation that can keep your premiums lower.

-- Having a teen share the family vehicle may limit his or her drive time, which could be a good thing for young drivers who are prone to getting in accidents.
+- Having a teen share the family vehicle may limit his or her driving time, which could be a good thing for young drivers who are prone to getting in accidents.